jcscott2015/2d-geometric-shapes/README.md

-# 2d-geometric-shapes
+# 2-Dimensional Geometric Shapes

 ## Javascript Software Developer Interview Code

 Build a simple Object Oriented Javascript library for defining 2-dimensional geometric shapes and making basic calculations with them.
 The following shapes should be featured:

 * circle
 * right triangle